SeanKilleen/seankilleen.github.io/_posts/2020-11-28-custom-comparers-in-nunit.md

 ## Other Things to Consider

 * **Does the comparison belong in your production code?** In the example above, the comparison might best reside in the production code so that your logic would remain consistent.
+If you're implementing this sort of logic in the object itself, your tests will nnaturally use it.

+Happy testing!